baloise/design-system/.changeset/tender-teachers-sell.md

 ---

 Remove Angular component modules, because of Zone.js optimization.
-Tree-shaking is given by stencil and therefor to have Angular component modules does not have any advantages anymore.
+Tree-shaking is given by Stencil and therefor to have Angular component modules does not have any advantages anymore.

 **before**